Swimming with Turtles in the Low Isles

 **NOTE** I paid for my snorkelling trip to the Low Isles and I’m under no obligation to write this article.
 As usual, the opinions and experiences shared are my own and I had a great time swimming with turtles in the lovely Low Isles!

-For peace of mind make sure you buy travel insurance before you go, especially if you are travelling solo.
+For peace of mind make sure you buy travel insurance before you go, especially if you are travelling solo in Australia.
 I use Travel Insurance that covers me for overseas medical, lost baggage, and other expenses and I can concentrate on enjoying my trip without worrying about something going wrong.

 Are you new to solo travel?